I have been getting tons of questions on Run Eat Repeat and social media asking, “How did you lose weight?”

 I moved on.

-Nope.
-I did allow myself a minute to get mad, but I didn’t allow myself to think about how many calories I just ate.
+I did allow myself a minute to get mad, but I didn’t allow myself to add up how many calories I just ate.
 It doesn’t matter – the calorie damage is done.
 I just let it be and went on with my night.

 But I want to work on these things because I want to be healthy.
 And focusing on the habit or my priorities helps keep me from worrying about my weight or what I’m eating.
 Then, I’m free to enjoy my food and the rest of my life.